polywrap/documentation/docs/guides/deployment/deploy-crust.md

 ---
-id: deploy-cli
+id: deploy-crust-network
-title: Deploying using wrapper CLI
+title: Deploying using wrapper CRUST
 ---

 ## **Introduction**

-In this 5 step guide,  we'll walk you how to deploy your Polywrapper using the `CLI`. so that other dapps could integrate it into their dapps!
+In this 5 step guide,  we'll walk you how to deploy your Polywrapper using the `Crust Files`. so that other dapps could integrate it into their dapps!

 ## **Table of Contents**